yongyang/stockwatcher-in-activity/README.md

 Responsible for organizing widget, generally by UI binder.
 Has reference to Activity, call Activity to process all logic.

-For multiple display View, see stockwatcher view and buystock view and their activity to see how to handle.
+For multiple display View, see stockwatcher view and buystock viewes & activities.